sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 Plakandaras, V.,  Gupta, R.,  Wohar, M.,  **Karmakar, S.**: Are Real Interest Rates a Monetary Phenomenon in Advanced Economies?
 Evidence from Over 700 Years of Data.
 To appear at Research in International Business and Finance.
 Volume 66, October 2023, 102010.
 [Paper](https://www.sciencedirect.com/science/article/abs/pii/S0275531923001368?dgcid=coauthor)

 Bhasin, D. (Graduate student), **Karmakar, S.**, Podder, M., Roy, S. : On a class of Probabilistic Cellular Automata with Size-3 Neighborhood and Their Applications on Percolation Games.
 [Paper](https://arxiv.org/abs/2208.11670).
-To appear Electronic Journal of Probability. (modulo minor revision)
+To appear Electronic Journal of Probability.

 Gupta, R., **Karmakar, S.**, Pierdzioch C. (Alphabetical order): Safe Havens, Machine Learning, and the Sources of Geopolitical Risk: A Forecasting Analysis Using Over a Century of Data.
 [Paper](https://sayarkarmakar.github.io/publications/safehavens.pdf).
 To appear at Computational Economcis.

-The spread of an epidemic: a game-theoretic approach. **Karmakar, S.**, Podder M., Roy, S., Sadhukhan, S. [Paper](https://arxiv.org/abs/2303.11402) Revision requested from Advances in Applied Probability
+**Karmakar, S.**, Podder M., Roy, S., Sadhukhan, S.: The spread of an epidemic: a game-theoretic approach.
+[Paper](https://arxiv.org/abs/2303.11402)

-Extreme Weather Shocks and State-Level Inflation of the United States.
-Wenting liao, Xin Sheng, Rangan Gupta,**Karmakar, S.** [Paper](https://www.up.ac.za/media/shared/61/WP/wp_2024_02.zp246337.pdf) To appear at Economics Letters
+Revision requested from Advances in Applied Probability

+Bhasin, D. (Graduate student), **Karmakar, S.**, Podder, M., Roy, S. : Bond percolation games on the 2-dimensional square lattice, and ergodicity of associated probabilistic cellular automata.
+[Paper](https://arxiv.org/abs/2405.12199).
+Reject and Resubmit from Applied Probability Trust

 Wu, K. (Graduate student), **Karmakar, S.**, Gupta, R., Pierdzioch, C. : Climate Risks and Stock Market Volatility Over a Century in an Emerging Market Economy: The Case of South Africa.
 To appear at Climate.